iag-geo/spark_testing/README.md

-# spark_testing
+# Apache Spark Testing
-Scripts for setting up Apache Spark and running geospatial analysis on it
+Scripts for setting up Apache Spark and running geospatial analysis on it using Apachev Sedona (formerly Geospark)